GEO9900 – Chemical Processes in Soil and Ground Water

-The main geochemical reactions controling the chemical composition of soil and ground water are treated in detail, and how these can be quantified and used in interpreting different processes affecting the water quality and simulated by geochemical transport modeling.
+The main geochemical reactions controlling the chemical composition of soil and groundwater are treated in detail, including how these can be quantified and used in interpreting different processes affecting the water quality and simulated by geochemical transport modelling.
 Equilibrium and kinetics in water-mineral-gas systems are covered, with special emphasis on CO2 - carbonate reactions, mineral weathering, redox-reactions, ion exchange, sorption, and pollution of organic chemicals.
-An understanding of these procecces and a corresponding quantification is required to predict the effect of contaminant spill and human influence.
-The course emphases computer modeling of geochemical reactions and transport of solutes in soil- and groundwater, specially the interplay of unsaturated/saturated flow and geochemical reactions.
+An understanding of these processes and a corresponding quantification is required to predict the effect of contaminant spill and human influence.
+The course emphasizes computer modelling of geochemical reactions and transport of solutes in the soil- and groundwater, especially the interplay of unsaturated/saturated flow and geochemical reactions.

-To give PhD fellows an understanding of main chemical interaction processes among natural waters and the solid constituents of soils and aquifers, and not least how these processes can be quantified and simulated.
-Give the theoretical basis for reactive transport and give the students practical skills in geochemical simulations.
+The purpose of the course is to give PhD candidates an understanding of the main chemical interaction processes among natural waters and the solid constituents of soils and aquifers, and not least how these processes can be quantified and simulated.
+It will present the theoretical basis for reactive transport and give the candidates practical skills in geochemical simulations.

-- Be able to identify and define the major processes and reactions taking place in soil- and groundwater systems
+- identify and define the major processes and reactions taking place in the soil- and groundwater systems

-- Be able to describe and quantify these processes separately and in concert
+- describe and quantify these processes separately and in concert

-After finishing the class, the student should be able to
+Level of skills: After completing the course, you should be able to

-- evaluate the main processes giving rise to the chemical composition of soil- and groundwater systems
+- evaluate the main processes giving rise to the chemical composition of the soil- and groundwater systems

 - calculate equilibrium concentrations of major species in pore water in contact with minerals and solid surfaces